RabbitBio/RabbitTrim/README.md

 ![RabbitTrim logo](RabbitTrim_logo.png "RabbitTrim logo")

-# `RabbitTrim version 1.0.0`
+# `RabbitTrim version 2.0.0`
-RabbitTrim is an efficient adapter removal tool based on Trimmomatic, which implemented in C++ and deeply optimized in performance.
+RabbitTrim is an efficient adapter removal tool based on Trimmomatic and Ktrim, which implemented in C++ and deeply optimized in performance.
-RabbitTrim refactors and improves the efficiency of Trimmomatic in processing plain FASTQ data and gzip-compressed data.
+RabbitTrim refactors and improves the efficiency of Trimmomatic and Ktrim in processing plain FASTQ data and gzip-compressed data.
-RabbitTrim supports all function modules available in Trimmomatic and maintains identical results.
+RabbitTrim supports all function modules available in Trimmomatic and Ktrim and maintains identical results.

 ## Installation
 `RabbitTrim` is written in `C++` for GNU Linux/Unix platforms.